How many records have ABBA sold?

 It is of course very difficult to compare artists' "record sales" from different eras.
 Use this site to see how ABBA's singles and albums did in individual countries and the estimates globally.
 Any comparisons should be between counties or type of record not other artists.

 In short, the 400 million record claim doesn't add up.
-The 30 million or so for Gold Greatest Hits is far more credible as it can be broken down realistically.
+The 30 million plus for Gold Greatest Hits is far more credible as it can be broken down realistically.